2600hz/kazoo/applications/crossbar/doc/whitelabeling.md

 # Whitelabeling

-Whitelabling is one of the core functionality of the Kazoo which allows to make your own brand.
+Whitelabeling is one of the core functionality of the Kazoo which allows to make your own brand.

 #### Schema